OGRECave/ogre/Docs/src/material-scripts.md

 # Using GPU Programs in a Pass {#Using-Vertex_002fGeometry_002fFragment-Programs-in-a-Pass}

-Within a pass section of a material script, you can reference a vertex, geometry and / or a fragment program which is been defined in a .program script (See [GPU Program Scripts](@ref Declaring-Vertex_002fGeometry_002fFragment-Programs)).
+Within a pass section of a material script, you can reference a vertex, geometry, tessellation, compute, and / or a fragment program which is been defined in a .program script (See [GPU Program Scripts](@ref Declaring-Vertex_002fGeometry_002fFragment-Programs)).
 The programs are defined separately from the usage of them in the pass, since the programs are very likely to be reused between many separate materials, probably across many different .material scripts, so this approach lets you define the program only once and use it many times.

 As well as naming the program in question, you can also provide parameters to it.
 Here’s a simple example: